ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * Defined format of scope based on a new AIF data model.

+* Specified authorization checks at the Group Manager.

 * Renamed 'pub_key_enc' to 'cred_fmt'.

 * Mandatory to include 'group_name' in the group creation request.